How Many Germs Are Your Hands Harbouring?

-It can be difficult to comprehend just how dirty our hands can be sometimes – after all, it’s not like we can see bacteria with the naked eye.
-Many of us don’t realise quite what our hands could be harbouring and how hand washing and hand sanitiser can help to combat the problem, so let’s find out.
+It can be difficult to comprehend just how clean or dirty our hands can be sometimes – after all, it’s not like we can see bacteria with the naked eye.
+Many of us don’t quite realise what our hands could be harbouring and how hand washing and hand sanitisers can actually help combat problems caused by unclean hands, so let’s find out.

 How many germs are on your hands at any one time?

 It’s fair to say a lot of them, particularly if you haven’t washed your hands recently.
 Every time you touch an object or shake someone’s hand, you are probably picking up bacteria and potentially viruses too.
 We’re estimated to have around 1,500 bacteria living on each square centimetre of skin on our hands.
 Areas such as underneath the fingernails and between the fingers often harbour even more.
 While some bacteria are good for us, some of the external germs we can pick up can potentially cause health concerns and infections – especially in a healthcare or food preparation scenario.

 Depending on where you’ve been and who you’ve been interacting with, viruses on your hands could include the common flu virus or even the norovirus, which causes viral gastroenteritis that can so rapidly spread through retirement homes and cruise ships.
 It’s all too easy for these germs and viruses to make their way to our mouths and noses as we touch our faces or eat throughout the day.

 What are the benefits of handwashing or alcohol based hand rubs?